Most TSM frustration comes from trying to automate everything too early.

 - Minimum price: 80–90% of

-DBMarketorDBRegionMarketAvg.
-Protects you from posting at a loss during a price dip. - Maximum price: Default or 150% of your price source.
+DBMarket.
+Protects you from posting at a loss during a temporary price dip. - Maximum price: 150% of

 Save the operation and confirm it’s attached to your group.